380.760.01 Clinical Aspects of Reproductive Health

 - Evaluate the effect of race, socio-economic, and health system structure on outcomes for these conditions

-- Apply epidemiological and statistical knowledge to critically review published research on a relevant reproductive health condition
+- Apply epidemiological and statistical knowledge to critically review published research on a relevant clinical condition

 - Apply principles of women's health policy to major conditions affecting women's reproductive health